Aggressive Rhode Island Drug Crimes Attorney Ready To Fight For You

 Whether a simple marijuana possession charge or a multi-kilo cocaine trafficking offense and anywhere in between, Attorney Kilroy will use his expertise to vigorously defend your case.
 As a former prosecutor, Attorney Noah J. Kilroy has intimate familiarity with the strategies and tactics that the State and Commonwealth will attempt to use in prosecuting your drug offense.
 Rhode Island drug crimes lawyer Noah J. Kilroy will use these insights to exploit any weakness in your case, to get illegally obtained evidence was thrown out and your charges dropped.

-At Kilroy Law Firm, our Massachusetts and Rhode Island drug crimes lawyer have successfully handled such offenses as:
+At Kilroy Law Firm, our Massachusetts and Rhode Island drug crimes attorney has successfully handled such offenses as: